 A revision rhinoplasty procedure is performed under general, or local anesthesia with IV sedation.
 The best type of anesthesia will be determined based on previous medical history and current prescriptions.

 At your initial consultation, computer-simulated imaging is used to give you and the surgeon an accurate representation of the likely outcome.
-During revision rhinoplasty, cosmetic surgeons reconstruct and reshape the nose to alter the unsatisfactory outcome of your previous nose job.
+During revision surgery, cosmetic surgeons reconstruct and reshape the nose to alter the unsatisfactory outcome of your previous nose job.
 In extreme cases where the entire structure of the nose must be rebuilt, surgeons use pieces of cartilage from a patient’s body as implants.
 These pieces of cartilage are typically found in the nasal septum, ear, or rib.

 Most patients will go home following their procedure with internal packing in the nose to minimize the risk of bruising, and a cast on the external portion of their nose.